 The tone and style of your message may vary depending on many factors, including your relationship with the recipient, subject matter, position and industry.
 Regardless of recipient, remember the following:

 - Follow syntax rules.
-While every email doesn’t need to be written in formal prose, you should always use proper spelling, grammar and punctuation.
-Your writing reflects you as a professional.
+While business email doesn’t require formal, elegant prose, you must use proper spelling, grammar and punctuation.
+Remember, your writing reflects you as a professional.

 - Proofread carefully, especially from mobile devices!
-If you’re sending an email from your phone, “Sent from my iPhone” isn’t a good excuse for poorly written content (or a potentially embarrassing auto-correct choice).
+If you’re sending an email from your phone, “Sent from my iPhone” isn’t a good excuse for inability to spell (or a potentially embarrassing auto-correct choice).

 - AVOID WRITING IN ALL CAPS!
-It’s off-putting, considered to be “shouting” and conveys serious annoyance.
+It’s off-putting, creates an impression of shouting and conveys serious annoyance.

 4. To (B)CC, Or Not (B)CC?
 That Is The Question!